eldoy/weblang/README.md

 then:
   $hello.name: hans

-# The checks work dot notation as well
+# Checks works with dot notation as well
-$hello:
-  name: nils
 if:
   $hello.name.eq: nils
 then:
   $hello.name: hans

 # if else
-$hello:
-  name: nils
 if:
   $hello:
     name: